Workplace bullying response - service standards

 - support compliance with legislation

-- we will not, in most circumstances, take steps to verify that bullying has occurred.
-Our primary purpose is to assess the extent of compliance with WHS laws and ensure compliance, not to support a person's version of events over another or examine a potential breach of a code of conduct (although this may occur whilst we are making our enquiries).
+- our primary purpose is to assess the extent of compliance with WHS laws and ensure compliance, not to support a person's version of events over another or examine a potential breach of a code of conduct (although this may occur whilst we are making our enquiries).

 - within 10 working days from receipt of your request, we will respond to your request which may include contacting you and/or the workplace.